 #1 It’s barely about vampires

-One night, while out on a stroll, the 360-year-old vampire Sophie Twilight has a run-in with a schoolgirl who got herself lost whilst chasing urban legends.
+While out on a stroll one night, 360-year-old vampiress Sophie Twilight has a run-in with a schoolgirl who got herself lost whilst chasing urban legends.
 Sophie decides to reveal herself and help out, not knowing that this girl, Akari Amano, would become absolutely infatuated with her as a result.
-Soon Sophie’s quiet life of immortal isolation is shattered, as Akari decides to move in with her and begins causing a ruckus.
+Sophie’s quiet life of immortal isolation is shattered, as Akari decides to move in with her and begins causing a ruckus.

 However, therein also lies the series’ biggest flaw.
 When it turns out that modern vampires are just normal people, there’s not really much special you can do with them in terms of storytelling.
-As such, Ms. Vampire Who Lives in My Neighborhood just ends up going through the same, old motions of every other slice-of-life anime ever: trip to the beach, school festival, a Christmas episode, a regular festival, an entire episode about making homework, all the generic storylines you’ve seen a hundred times before, unabashedly rehashed once again.
+Ms. Vampire Who Lives in My Neighborhood just ends up going through the same, old motions of every other slice-of-life anime ever: trip to the beach, school festival, a Christmas episode, a regular festival, an entire episode about making homework.
+All the generic storylines you’ve seen a hundred times before, unabashedly rehashed once again.

 Ms. Vampire Who Lives in My Neighborhood frequently reminds you that it has vampires in it, but that ends up being little more than lip service.
-There is so much they could’ve done with this premise, like going on supernatural adventures or exploring modern vampire society, but all we get are repeated jokes about ordering blood on the internet.
+There is so much they could’ve done with this premise, like going on supernatural adventures or exploring modern vampire society.
+All we get instead are repeated jokes about ordering blood on the internet.

-It treats “vampires” as little more than a gimmick to spice up the prefab story arcs of the ‘high school slice-of-life’ starter kit, instead of actually telling a story about vampires.
-Compare this to even smaller series like Afterschool Dice Club or even Pan de Peace, which certainly have problems of their own, but at least treat their respective themes as the core of their storylines.
+It treats “vampires” as little more than a gimmick to spice up the prefab story arcs of the ‘high school slice-of-life’ starter kit.
+Compare this to even smaller series like Afterschool Dice Club or even Pan de Peace.
+Shows which certainly have problems of their own, but at least treat their respective themes as the core of their storylines.

 #2 Plain character design